Get high quality reps in.

 Stops, Trailed Stops, and Bet Risk

-Let the market decide entries and exits, stops and targets, not your emotions
+Let the market decide entries and exits, stops and targets, not your

 1 tick BO stop or require at least a small push after BO?